ofirshtrull/dynamic-helm/dynaimc/README.md

 ## Extra Objects

 This chart can deploy extra Kubernetes objects (assuming the role used by Helm can manage them).
-For Astronomer Cloud and Enterprise, the role permissions can be found in the [Commander role](https://github.com/astronomer/astronomer/blob/master/charts/astronomer/templates/commander/commander-role.yaml).

 ```yaml
 extraObjects: